 6. Improve communication and strive for clarity

 This is where you bring the human element back into your working day.
-It is brilliant to have a multitude of web-based tools to help streamline your workload, but as an office manager, you still need to communicate with the staff.
+It is brilliant to have a multitude of web-based tools to help streamline your workload, but as an manager, you still need to communicate with the staff.
 Bury your head in tech, and you are just asking for problems.

 Sitting down as a team will bring more ideas to the table and help bring about better, workable solutions to any problems.
 Schedule a weekly meeting with your team to keep on top of current tasks, and every 2-3 weeks brainstorm how you can streamline specific projects to improve efficiency.